grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 ### `@deprecated`

-From time-to-time, we’ll need to deprecate things in the stdlib.
+From time to time, we’ll need to deprecate things in the standard library.
 In fact, we’ve already had deprecations in the v0.3.x releases that will be removed in v0.4.
 This has led us to add the `@deprecated` annotation that will produce a warning with the deprecation message.

 ## Without annotations